frederic-perez/AmE-dictionary/data/dictionary.md

 __osteoarthritis__ _n_ :two::hammer: A chronic disease characterized by progressive degeneration of the cartilage of the joints, occurring mainly in older persons.
 Also called degenerative joint disease.
 __ostracism__ _n_
 __ostracize__ _v_
+__OT__ _Sports_ Overtime or extra time is an additional period of play specified under the rules of a sport to bring a game to a decision and avoid declaring the match a tie or draw where the scores are the same.
+__Other than that,__
 __other than that,__
 __otherness__
 __otherworldly__ :astonished::two::hammer:
+__OTL__ Emoticon/term used to express a situation where you are so upset that you feel like getting on your hands on the floor and knees down to start crying.
 __otter__
 __ottoman__
 __ouboros__ _n_
+__Ouija board__ _n_ :astonished: (from French _oui_ yes + German _ja_ yes) _We were doing Ouija board and I asked what I was going to be._
 __ounce__
 __ouster__ _n_
 __out of hand__